MrLixm/MrLixm.github.io/site/src/.doc/index.rst

 image-frame
 +++++++++++

+This directive allow to declare an image, its identifier, and its metadata.
+It have 2 "modes" to specify the metadata: inline in the rst file or retrieved from a meta file.
+The 2 modes can be used together where the inline metadata will override any metadata specified in the file.

-This other directive expects 3 mandatory arguments and 1 optional option.
+It expects 3 mandatory arguments, 1 optional option and optional content.

-The 3 arguments are in order: "image id", "label id", "image uri"
+The 3 arguments are in order: "image id", "label id", "image uri / meta file path"

 The 1 options is ``:metadata:`` which expect to define a mapping of "metadata name": "value", formalized as a list of line where each line is a pair.